-I am a second year Ph.D. student in MIT's Electrical Engineering and Computer Science Department, working in Theoretical Computer Science.
+I am a fourth year Ph.D. student in MIT's Electrical Engineering and Computer Science Department, working in Theoretical Computer Science.
 I am very fortunate to be advised by Professor Piotr Indyk.
-I am interested in problems from a variety of areas in math and computer science, and have recently been thinking about testing and learning distributions, differential privacy, streaming algorithms, learning-augmented algorithms, and graph algorithms.
+I am interested in problems from a variety of areas in math and computer science, including clustering, testing and learning distributions, differential privacy, streaming algorithms, learning-augmented algorithms, and graph algorithms.
 I love thinking about algorithms generally, as well as problems in probability theory, combinatorics, and number theory.

 Before coming to MIT, I was an undergraduate at Harvard, where I received a Master's degree in Statistics and a Bachelor's degree in Mathematics with a minor in Computer Science.
 During my undergraduate years, I was very fortunate to be advised by Professor Jelani Nelson, Professor Joe Gallian, and Professor Barry Mazur.

-You can contact me at shyamsn "at" mit.edu.
+You can contact me at shyamsn "at" mit "dot" edu.